Test Plantations: Update

 While not 100% sure of the exact reasoning, it's assumed to be a combination of the trees hitting a critical size where they grow exponentially and the availability of plentiful resources.
 This may slow down into the future, with the trees fighting for sunlight or promoting them to grow larger and more vertically, but time will tell.

 Hanmer maples in March 2021 (above) and June 2024 (below,with PhD student Matt Rennie).
 The plants grew to approximately two metres between the times the photos were taken.
-(Photos: Matt Rennie)
+(Photos: Cassidy Weaver)

 Geraldine maples in August 2022 (above) and July 2024 (below).
 The plants have grown approximately one metre between the times the photos were taken.
 (Photos: Matt Rennie)